dbt-labs/docs.getdbt.com/website/blog/2024-01-09-defer-in-development.md

 <Lightbox src="/img/blog/2023-12-04-defer-in-development/prod-and-dev-full.png" width="85%" title="The whole project has been rebuilt into the dev schema, which can be time consuming and expensive!" />

-With defer, we should not build anything other than the models we care about!
-Let’s tell dbt to use production metadata to resolve our refs, and only build the model I care about &mdash; that command would be `dbt run -s model_f --defer` .**
+With defer, we should not build anything other than the models that have changed, and are now different from their production counterparts!
+Let’s tell dbt to use production metadata to resolve our refs, and only build the model I have changed &mdash; that command would be `dbt run -s model_f --defer` .**

 <Lightbox src="/img/blog/2023-12-04-defer-in-development/prod-and-dev-defer.png" width="85%" title="Using defer, we can only build one single model" />